 Florida Marlins vs. St. Louis Cardinals

-The Miami Marlins and the St. Louis Cardinals meet on Wednesday Night to open a new stadium and a new season.
-The Marlins are -180 favorites over the Cardinals with an over/under run total set at 7.
+The St. Louis Cardinals and the Florida Marlins meet for game one of their series in South Florida.
+The Marlins are -120 favorites over the Cardinals with an over/under run total set at 8.5.